Childhood trauma: Factors that affect resilience

 Factors that affect resilience include cultural factors like socioeconomic status, such that having more resources at one's disposal usually equates to more resilience to trauma.
 Furthermore, the severity and duration of the potentially traumatic experience affect the likelihood of experiencing negative outcomes as a result of childhood trauma.
 One factor that does not affect resilience is gender, with both males and females being equally sensitive to risk and protective factors.
 Cognitive ability is also not a predictor of resilience.

 Attachment has been shown to be one of the most important factors to consider when it comes to evaluating the relative resilience of an individual.
-Children with secure attachments to an adult with effective coping strategies were most likely to endure adverse childhood experiences (ACEs) in an adaptive manner.
+Children with secure attachments to an adult with effective coping strategies were most likely to endure adverse childhood experiences in an adaptive manner.
 Secure attachments throughout the lifespan (including in adolescence and adulthood) appear to be equally important in fostering and maintaining resilience.
 Secure attachment to one's peers throughout adolescence is a particularly strong predictor of resilience.
 Within the context of abuse, it is thought that these secure attachments decrease the extent to which children who are abused perceive others as being untrustworthy.
 In other words, while some children who are abused might begin to view other people as being unsafe and unable to be trusted, children who are able to develop and maintain healthy relationships are less likely to hold these views.
 Children who experience trauma but also experience healthy attachment with multiple groups of people (in essence, adults, peers, romantic partners, etc.) throughout childhood, adolescence, and adulthood are particularly resilient.

 Personality also affects the development (or lack of development) of adult psychopathology as a result of childhood abuse.
 Individuals who scored low in neuroticism exhibit fewer negative outcomes, such as psychopathology, criminal activity, and poor physical health, after exposure to a potentially traumatic event.
 Furthermore, individuals with higher scores on openness to experience, conscientiousness, and extraversion have been found to be more resilient to the effects of childhood trauma.